Trapped intestinal gas - What to do

-Several kinds of tea work wonders for reducing and eliminating gas.
+Several kinds of tea work wonder for reducing and eliminating gas.

 Peppermint is great for soothing churning stomachs and easing gas pains.
 Its essential oil contains menthol, which has an antispasmodic effect on the smooth muscle of the digestive tract.

-Ginger contains two chemicals: gingerols and shogaols, which relax the intestinal track and ease inflammation.
+Ginger contains two chemicals: gingerols and shogaols, which relax the intestinal tract and ease inflammation.